AM-ina99/Data-Analysis/README.md

 **Data**
-The data used is here:  https://1drv.ms/u/s!AlQ4PLNShInzhth9DEOhhY2QAYO0gg?e=xxw5xC The data I used had slightly different from this.
+The data used is here:  https://1drv.ms/u/s!AlQ4PLNShInzhth9DEOhhY2QAYO0gg?e=xxw5xC

+The data I used is slightly different from this.

 **Data connection**
 1. upload your data on drive